 - Do not pause to collect personal belongings.
-Simply exit. - Walk, do not run, directly to the marked emergency exit, closing doors behind you. - If smoke is present, drop down, and continue exiting on your hands and knees.

-- Feel doors with the back of your hand for heat before opening.
-If the exit is not safe, use alternate emergency exits. - Once outside of the building, proceed directly to the relocation area around the adjacent parking lot at Franklin and Oak. - Avoid unnecessary conversation so Emergency Coordinators can issue and receive instructions. - Do not block the exit doors. - Do not block the street. - Do not re-enter the building until the fire department, SFCM Emergency Coordinators and/or Security give instructions to do so.
+Simply exit. - Walk, do not run, directly to the marked emergency exit, closing doors behind you. - If smoke is present, drop down, and continue exiting on your hands and knees. - Feel doors with the back of your hand for heat before opening.
+If the exit is not safe, use alternate emergency exits. - Once outside of the building, proceed directly to the assembly area.
+For the Ann Getty Center (50 Oak), the assembly area is around the adjacent parking lot at Franklin and Oak.
+For the Bowes Center (200 Van Ness), the assembly area is the northeast corner of Grove and Van Ness, by the statue at the corner in front of Davies Symphony Hall. - Avoid unnecessary conversation so Emergency Coordinators can issue and receive instructions. - Do not block the exit doors. - Do not block the street. - Do not re-enter the building until the fire department, SFCM Emergency Coordinators and/or Security give instructions to do so.